zedd42/zedd42/README.md

 ### Hi there 👋

+## “Truth can only be found in one place: the code.”
+― Robert C. Martin, Clean Code

 <!--
 **zedd42/zedd42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.